 In your late teens and early 20s (and even beyond, sometimes), there’s a pretty good chance that some of your most strongly-held beliefs will be challenged, your goals and ambitions will shift and your personality will develop in ways you never could have predicted.
 The same will happen for your partner.

-It’s awesome to reflect how far you’ve come, but also scary to realise that following your dreams (or just figuring out what you like and what you don’t) sometimes means you’ll no longer be compatible with your S.O.
+It’s awesome to reflect on how far you’ve come, but also scary to realise that figuring out who you are sometimes means you’ll no longer be compatible with your S.O.

-Unfortunately, in a LDR it’s much easier (and tempting) to hide this personal journey from your partner because you’re afraid of losing them.
+Unfortunately, in a LDR it’s easy (and tempting!) to hide this personal journey from your partner because you’re afraid of losing them.

 How to make it work

-Recognise the opportunity.
 When I look back on my first ever relationship, I was so shy about expressing myself and my opinions.
-The reason was partly due to general anxiety, but also because at that age and with so little experience, I had no idea what ‘counted’ when it came to our differences.
-Therefore, everything from my thoughts about the most serious subjects in the world, to insignificant things like whether or not I liked a song or a movie, were all things I was equally self conscious about.
+The reason was partly due to general anxiety, but it was also because I had no idea which differences were significant enough to be worried about.
+The result was that I was equally self-conscious about everything, from my thoughts about the most serious subjects in the world, to insignificant things like whether or not I liked a song or a movie.

-Basically, I was so worried that everything would be a deal-breaker that I missed out on the valuable experience of disagreeing with my partner and seeing how strong (or otherwise) our relationship was.
+Basically, I was so worried that everything would be a deal-breaker that I missed out on the valuable experience of disagreeing with my partner and really testing the strength of our connection.

 It’s difficult, but being honest and true to yourself is the only way you can find out if you’re in the right relationship or not.